renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 At a high level you need to follow these steps:

-1. Recommended: tell Renovate what `timezone` you want to use
+1. Tell Renovate what `timezone` you want to use
+1. Learn about the scheduling syntax
-1. Optional: limit when Renovate bot itself runs (we have preset schedules you can use)
+1. Optional: limit when Renovate bot itself can run, via custom config or _schedule preset_
 1. Optional: create packageRules with a custom `schedule` for specific packages

 ### Setting your timezone